hugo-apero/hugo-apero-docs/content/blog/apero-fonts/index.md

 ---
-title: "Style your site's typography"
+title: "Style your site typography"
 subtitle: "Use an embedded font (no CSS required!), rely on system fonts reliably using Tachyons, or bring your own font files- your choice."
 excerpt: "This theme offers three ways to customize your site's fonts.
-Choose from 6 embedded font options (including 3 serif and 3 sans-serif fonts), or rely on system fonts with reliable fallbacks using Tachyons.
+Choose from 6 embedded font options, including 3 serif and 3 sans-serif fonts, or rely on system fonts with reliable fallbacks using Tachyons.
 You may also bring your own font files (CSS required!)."
 date: 2021-01-27
 author: "Alison Hill"
 draft: false